-One of the most interesting, and that over time will become critical, is the ability to connect to the internet from our Palm.
+One of the coolest features, and that over time will become critical, is the ability to connect to the internet from our Palm.
 Depending on the device, we have to use one technology or another.
-The Treo for example, be both PDA and telephone can use the data connection of our operator we either GSM , GPRS , UMTS or any other data transmission technology available today.
+The Treo for instance, to be both PDA and phone, can use the data connection of our operator we either GSM , GPRS , UMTS or any other data transmission technologies available today.
 The advantage of this connection is that, where there is coverage, there will be internet.
 The problem is the price, because the rates are still prohibitive connection.

-The Palm which have connectivity wifi allow us, on the other hand, whenever we are in the coverage range of a wireless network (in our house, in a hotspot, etc.), immediately connect to the internet.
-In this scenario, the cost and depends on who you provide access to that network.
-Setup is simple, as far we know the network key if encryption using WEP .
+The Palm connectivity available wifi enable us, on the other hand, whenever we are in the coverage range of a wireless network (in our house, in a hotspot, etc), connect to internet so immediately.
+In this scenario, the cost and depends on who provides us access to that network.
+The setup is simple, as far we know the network key if encryption using WEP .

-But there is a third way to connect our Internet Palm, and it is through bluetooth .
-For that we need a computer with internet connection, such as a PC, and Bluetooth connectivity is also available.
-In the case of the PC, simply purchase a USB bluetooth adapter, which has a greatly reduced cost.
+But there is a third way to connect our Palm LAN, and it is through bluetooth .
+For that we need a computer with internet connection, such as a PC, and that has Bluetooth connectivity as well.
+For the PC, simply purchase a USB bluetooth adapter, which has a very low cost.
 There are even laptops that already have integrated bluetooth series.
-The bluetooth connection is much slower than the wifi, and has less coverage.
-But if our Palm already has bluetooth, it costs us nothing to use it to navigate without having to be sitting in front of the PC (bluetooth allows many more things, but that will be another post).
+The bluetooth connection is quite slower than wifi, and has less coverage.
+But if our Palm already has bluetooth, it costs us nothing to use it to navigate without having to sit in front of the PC (bluetooth allows much more, but that's another post).

 Navigating through bluetooth